Overview

 • benefiting threatened and/or culturally significant species.

-In 2023, the program design and selection criteria have changed following the first round of funding to further drive a culture of collaboration and co-investment to protect and restore Victoria’s rich biodiversity.
+In 2023, the program design and selection criteria changed following the first round of funding to further drive a culture of collaboration and co-investment to protect and restore Victoria’s rich biodiversity.

 The following organisations can apply for funding: